mwahnish/Layers-Adaptive-Audio-Wiki/Nodes/Wait For Condition.md

 ------------ | ------|-------
-Start | Event | Once this event is triggered, the node begins waiting Condition | Boolean | When this node is triggered, it waits for this input to be True before triggering End
+Start | Event | Once this event is triggered, the node begins waiting Condition | Boolean | When this node is triggered, it waits for this input to be True before triggering End Reset | Event | If this node is waiting for a condition, triggering this event will reset that wait.
+End will not be triggered

 ## Outputs
 Output | Type| Description